redwoodjs/redwoodjs-com-archive/docs/babel.md

 Redwood comes with babel configured out of the box so that you can write modern JavaScript and TypeScript without needing to worry about transpilation at all.
 GraphQL tags, JSX, SVG imports—all of it's handled for you.

-For those well-versed in babel config, you can view all the config that we load by default in [@redwoodjs/internal](https://github.com/redwoodjs/redwood/tree/main/packages/internal/src/build/babel).
-Things are organized by side.
+For those well-versed in babel config, you can find Redwood's in [@redwoodjs/internal](https://github.com/redwoodjs/redwood/tree/main/packages/internal/src/build/babel).

 ## Configuring Babel

-For most projects, you won't need to configure babel at all, but if you need to you can configure each side (web, api) individually using `babel.config.js` files.
+For most projects, you won't need to configure babel at all, but if you need to you can configure each side (web, api) individually using side-specific `babel.config.js` files.

 > **Heads up**
 >
 > `.babelrc{.js}` files are ignored.
-You have to place your custom configuration in the appropriate file in `web/babel.config.js` web side and/or `api/babel.config.js` for the api side
+> You have to put your custom config in the appropriate side's `babel.config.js`: `web/babel.config.js` for web and `api/babel.config.js` for api.

 Let's go over an example.